JeffIrwin/life/README.md

             "Invert"       : false
     }

-The path to the `Seed file` and `Colormap File`, if not absolute, must be relative to the runtime directory.
+The path to the `Seed file` and `Colormap file`, if not absolute, must be relative to the runtime directory.

 Several seed formats are supported, including the popular run-length encoded `.rle` format, many examples of which can be found on https://www.conwaylife.com/forums